Minijump/Electric_bikeshare_analysis/README.md

 ### Build a DataBase
-I will now build a database from this data to make it more usable.
+The data given by Google BigQuerry contains a lot of redudencies and useless columns for our objectives.
+I will know build a more usable database.
+You can find the scripts used to do it in the folder [Create_db](./Create_db).